 Custom Sports Mouthguards: What to Expect

 Receiving a custom-made mouthguard will require only two visits to our Rockville, MD dental office.
-Getting fit for your mouthguard is an easy, non-invasive procedure.
+Getting fit for your mouthguard is easy and non-invasive.
 Your Congressional Dental Care dentist will begin by taking molds of your teeth.
-The impressions will then be used to fabricate your personalized mouth guard at a dental lab.
+A dental lab uses your impressions to fabricate your personalized mouthguard.

-Once the mouthguard is created, you will be able to pick it up from our Rockville, MD dentist office.
+We create the personalized mouthguard and you will be able to pick it up from our Rockville, MD dentist office.
 Dr. Sarkarzadeh will check the mouthguard for fit and comfort.
 Patients can begin using their new mouthguard immediately, enjoying the benefits of their custom-made oral appliance.

 You spend a lot of time and money to ensure the health of your teeth and gums.
 Mouthguards are an easy way to protect the investment you make in your and your children’s oral health.
 Custom mouthguards can safeguard the teeth from damage or loss and also help to minimize the impact on the jaw.